nguyentkfsc0086/academic-website/content/list-100.md

         - [ ] 7.
 Get a PhD in Computational Biology, Bioinformatics,....
         - [ ] 8.
 Teach a college level class
         - [ ] 9.
 Conduct a research
         - [ ] 10.
+Go to a performance of Dang Thai Son before he retire :(
+        - [ ] 11.
+Cook Bun Bo by myself
+        Please let me know if you have any recommendation
     design:
-      columns: 1
+      columns: 2
 ---
-Please let me know if you have any recommendation